peteamiri/Tutorials/Programming_Languages/Python/readme.md

 1. **Priority Queues**: Heaps are commonly used to implement priority queues, where elements are removed in order of priority (based on their value).
 2. **Sorting Algorithms**: Heapsort, a comparison-based sorting algorithm, uses heaps to efficiently sort elements in ascending or descending order.
-3. **Graph Algorithms**: Heaps are used in graph algorithms like Dijkstra's algorithm and Prim's algorithm to efficiently find shortest paths and minimum spanning trees, respectively.
+3. **Graph Algorithms**: Heaps are used in graph algorithms like Dijkstra has algorithm and Prim has algorithm to efficiently find shortest paths and minimum spanning trees, respectively.
 4. **Scheduling and Resource Allocation**: Heaps can be used in scheduling and resource allocation algorithms to prioritize tasks or allocate resources based on certain criteria.

 ### Example: Using Heap for Priority Queue: